Half-spherical twists on derived categories of coherent sheaves: Introduction

 \subsection{Acknowledgements}

 The author expresses his sincere gratitude to his advisor, Kazushi Ueda, for the helpful discussions, suggestions, and encouragement provided during this research.
-He is also grateful to his family for their understanding and constant support throughout his life.
-The key lemma (Lemma \ref{main_lemma}) has similar ideas as those found in \cite[Section 3]{2023arXiv230109453K}, although this research and the work \cite{2023arXiv230109453K} were conducted independently.
-The author is thankful to Tomohiro Karube for informing him about the paper \cite{2023arXiv230109453K}.
+He is grateful to his family for their understanding and constant support throughout his life.
+He is also thankful to Tomohiro Karube for valuable discussions and for informing him about the paper \cite{karube2023stability}, which includes ideas similar to those presented in the first result, Theorem \ref{thm:main-theorem-1-half-spherical-twist}.
+Finally, he appreciates the anonymous referees for their careful reading and valuable comments that helped improve the presentation of this paper.